tranquildata/fhir/README.md

 				Port to listen on (default 3001)
 		-reqlog
-				Enables request logging -- use with caution in production -startMongod
+				Enables request logging -- use with caution in production -failedRequestsDir string
+				Directory where to dump failed requests (e.g. with malformed json) -startMongod
 				Run mongod (for 'getting started' docker images - development only)